microsoft/symphony/IAC/Terraform/SAMPLE_APP_ARCHITECTURE.md

 ### Init Layer

-_01_init_ layer is a _special_ layer, that provisions the symphony infrastructure, for example, an Azure Storage Account to hold remote state of terraform modules.
+_01_init_ layer is a _special_ layer, that provisions the symphony infrastructure, for example, an _Azure Storage Account_ to hold remote state of terraform modules.

+- Storage Account
+  - Storage Container
+- Storage Account for backup

 ### Database layer